-A schedule is said to be recoverable if it is recoverable as name suggest.
-Only reads are allowed before write operation on same data.
-Only reads (Ti->Tj) is permissible.
+A schedule is said to be recoverable if it is recoverable as the name suggests.
+Only reads are allowed before write operations on the same data.
+Only reads (Ti->Tj) are permissible.

-Lets see example of unrecoverable schedule to clear the concept more:
+Let us see an example of an unrecoverable schedule to clear the concept more.

 Note: A committed transaction should never be rollback.
 It means that reading value from uncommitted transaction and commit it will enter the current transaction into inconsistent or unrecoverable state this is called Dirty Read problem.

 When no read or write-write occurs before the execution of the transaction then the corresponding schedule is called a cascadeless schedule.